Congoglanis alula

 Congoglanis alula is a species of loach catfish found in the Congo River Basin in Angola, the Democratic Republic of Congo and possibly in Zambia.

+Length

 It reaches lengths up to 14.1 cm SL.

+Etymology

+The fish's name is Latin for a winglet.
+This may refer to its flattened and expanded wing-like fins, an adaptation to the fast water in which it lives.